-We could, of course, easily add to this list, but here are 5 fun things to do in Aspen in September – PLUS 1 MORE FOR 2018!:
+We could, of course, easily add to this list, but here are 5 fun things to do in Aspen in September – Edited for 2022

 Snowmass Balloon Festival

 Check out the Snowmass Balloon festival (September 16th through September 18th), just a few miles down the road in Snowmass Village.
 This annual extravaganza showcases beautiful hot air balloons coordinating and competing in several events, and just generally showing off for anyone who cares to watch.

 The competitions include a race to see who can fly the farthest down the Roaring Fork valley within a set time frame, a contest to see who is the most accurate in maneuvering over targets on the ground and hitting them with weighted baggies, and a “Balloon Dance” where balloon pairs compete to see which pair can keep a flagging tape intact between them as the float along.

 For its 47th edition, the balloon festival will be back to operating as usual after a couple of socially distant events over the last two years.
 This year, spectators are encouraged to drive in, hike up, bike around or walk right up to take in the sights right from where the balloons take flight!